The Normans were the descendants of the Viking raiders who settled in Normandy from the 10th century onwards.

-In the 11th century, a succession dispute ensued after the death of Anglo-Saxon king, Edward The Confessor.
+In the 11th century, a succession dispute ensued after the death of the Anglo-Saxon king, Edward The Confessor.
 Although his place was taken by Harold Godwinson, William of Normandy disputed this claim.

-Consequently, William landed a large army in England in 1066 and after successfully defeating the local Anglo-Saxon forces, was able to take control of the whole England over subsequent years.
+Consequently, William landed a large army in England in 1066 and after successfully defeating the local Anglo-Saxon forces, was able to take control of the whole of England over subsequent years.

 Edward The Confessor succeeded to the English throne in 1042.
 Although he was an Anglo-Saxon king, he had been brought up in Normandy.

 When he died without an heir in 1066, the dispute of succession ensued.
-The three contenders to the throne were Harold Godwinson who was the Earl of Essex, Harald Hardrada of Norway and William of Normandy.
+The three contenders to the throne were Harold Godwinson who was the Earl of Essex, Harald Hardrada of Norway, and William of Normandy.

 Harold Godwinson was immediately crowned king after Edward’s death.
 He was then able to muster sufficient forces to defeat the Norwegian forces under Harald who raided England in the north.

 As Harold was engaged with Harald in the north, William landed his army unopposed near Sussex and proceeded to station his army within a wooden castle at the site of Hastings.

-The Battle of Hastings fought between armies of Harold and William on 14 October, 1066 was the key event which marked the Norman era of England.
+The Battle of Hastings fought between the armies of Harold and William on 14 October 1066 was the key event that marked the Norman era of England.

-However, when the Anglo-Saxon warriors pursued the fleeing troops of William’s army, William’s cavalry was able to intercept, killed the pursuers and disrupt the lines of Harold’s army.
+However, when the Anglo-Saxon warriors pursued the fleeing troops of William’s army, William’s cavalry was able to intercept, killed the pursuers, and disrupt the lines of Harold’s army.